Free Couples Therapy UK: Finding Relationship Counselling

 For many citizens, the most available way to get no-cost therapy in the UK is through the National Health Service (NHS).
 This option lets you speak to your general practitioner or self-refer to a therapist on the NHS website.
 You will then be given a therapist when one becomes available.
 If you want a specific therapist, working with your GP may be helpful, as they can help you coordinate availability and other points of concern.
 NHS may not offer couples counselling for every case.
 However, you can make an appointment with your GP to learn more about accessing services.

-What percentage of couples survive marriage therapy?
+What percentage of relationships survive marriage counselling?

 Couples therapy (sometimes called marriage therapy) is often considered highly effective when offered by a marriage counsellor with experience supporting partners in a relationship to make positive changes.
 One study found that 70% of couples found counselling effective in helping them improve communication, anxiety, sexual identity, and other relationship challenges.